influxdata/clockface/src/Components/Form/NaturalLanguageForm.md

 ### Controlling the Layout

-- Each `<ComponentSpacer>` controls wrapping.
+- Each `<FlexBox>` controls wrapping.
 If you want to ensure that some children always stay on separate lines use 2 spacers
 - `<TextBlock />` elements are automatically sized based on their contents
-- `<ComponentSpacer.FlexChild>` can be set to a fixed width and also be set to take up a certain proportion of the width (for those familiar with flex box this will make sense).
+- `<FlexBox.FlexChild>` can be set to a fixed width and also be set to take up a certain proportion of the width (for those familiar with flex box this will make sense).
 You can specify either property or both and the layout should work fine.
 - The form will expand to fill the width of its parent, so we recommend giving the parent a fixed width.
 While you could place a natural language form inside a fluid width parent, the results would be unpredictable and hard to control.

 ---